peterzieba/5Vpld/README.md

 These parts are still active and highly worth considering wherever:
 * 5V logic is a requirement, avoiding level shifting, low latency (7ns), instant-on & non-volatile, and situations needing Hi-Z / Open-collector states.
+  * If you do need level shifting from 5V to 3.3V, the 'LV' parts (ATF16LV8C and the ATF22LV10C) can run and 3.3V and are maybe 5V tolerant at 3.3V Vcc???.
+See datasheets to verify this point...
 * Prototyping / Iteration (reprogrammable)
 * Learning about logic: Through-hole / soldering-friendly is desired: All 16V8 or 22V10 parts are available in DIP packages; ATF150x parts are available in PLCC packages that can be placed in through-hole PLCC sockets.
 SMD packages are available for any of the parts.
 * Replacing large quantities of various TTL/CMOS Logic Gates (74-series logic)